 The Logitech K840 is a full size keyboard and fairly large; unfortunately, it's not available in a tenkeyless variant.

 The build quality of this keyboard is good.
-While most of the keyboard is made of plastic, the top is covered with a strong aluminium plate and doesn't flex at all.
+While most of the keyboard is made of plastic, the top is covered with a strong aluminum plate and doesn't flex at all.
 Unfortunately, the keycaps are made of ABS plastic and are pad printed.
 While the keycaps are unlikely to break with normal use, ABS plastic is prone to develop a 'shine' over time, making the keycaps look greasy.
 Additionally, pad printed key legends can fade or chip off with daily use.

 This keyboard has decent ergonomics.
 Key placement and spacing are pretty standard.
 Unfortunately, it doesn't come with a wrist rest.